mozilla/cargo-vet/book/src/algorithm.md

 and slow?
 It is!
 That's why we have a secret global diff-stat cache on your system.

 Also we don't *literally* diff every combination.
-We turn the O(n<sup>2</sup>) diffs into "only" O(n) diffs with a simple heuristic: for each Target Reachable Node, we find the package closest version *smaller* than that version and the closest version *bigger* than that version.
+We turn the O(n<sup>2</sup>) diffs into only O(n) diffs with a simple heuristic: for each Target Reachable Node, we find the package closest version *smaller* than that version and the closest version *bigger* than that version.
 We then diff that version against only those two versions.
 This may potentially miss some magical diff where a big change is made and then reverted,